gregtatum/my-reviews/README.md

 # My Reviews CLI

-A small Node.js tool that prints your current review queue from GitHub and Phabricator so you can keep up with incoming requests from the terminal.
+A small Node.js tool that prints your current review queue from GitHub, Bugzilla, and Phabricator so you can keep up with incoming requests from the terminal.

 ## Example Usage